blakerohde/sidewalk/README.rst

 Formal documentation coming soon.
 Sorry about that.
 But don't leave now!
 Here is a quick run-down of how to get started:

-Step 0) Create an activity processor.
+0. Create an activity processor.

 - This can be any function defined in any module.
 - It is recommended that you create a local package to keep all of your activity processors in one location.
 - Sidewalk comes with a package 'sidewalk_activity_processors' for you to use if you would like.
--- Note that in this sample package, there is an activity processor 'hello' in the module 'example'
+- - Note that in this sample package, there is an activity processor 'hello' in the module 'example'

-Step 1) Register your activity processor:
+1. Register your activity processor:

 ::
     >>> sidewalk-conf.py --add 'example.hello sidewalk_activity_processors.example.hello'